Canadian butter tarts with Moose Maple Butter – perfectly crisp pastry filled with a delicious baked buttery filling, popular all over Canada.

 There are a few things as synonymous with being Canadian as maple syrup!
 I had heard about a new product ready to be launched in the UK called Moose Maple Butter.
 I had to find out more as the first thing that came to my mind was Canadian butter tarts.

-According to Farrah at Moose Maple its a “combination of pure Canadian Grade A maple syrup and fresh British butter with a dash of sea salt.”
-As a Canadian I grew up smothering my mum’s pancakes in pats of butter and further drowning them in maple syrup, this is pure heaven to me!
-Not one to miss out, I made sure I waited in the morning my sample tub was being delivered and in pure greedy fashion I had to taste it straight away, I didn’t even wait for the toast to spread it on!
-Firstly on the tongue, you get the sweetness of maple syrup followed by the saltiness of the butter, but neither an in overpowering way, just the perfect balance.
+According to Farrah at Moose Maple Butter its a “combination of pure Canadian Grade A maple syrup and fresh British butter with a dash of sea salt.”
+As a Canadian I grew up smothering my mum’s pancakes in pats of butter, further drowning them in maple syrup.
+This is pure heaven to me!
+Not one to miss out, I made sure I waited in the morning my sample tub was being delivered.
+In pure greedy fashion I had to taste it straight away, I didn’t even wait for the toast to spread it on!
+On the tongue you first get the sweetness from maple syrup and then follows the saltiness of the butter.
+However neither overpower the other, just the perfect balance.
 The butter is creamy and the sea salt cuts through the sweetness to leave you with the lovely taste of pure maple.